 Top of the page

-A clip placement is a marker placed in the breast, lymph node, or both.
-It locates and marks an area of concern that a doctor found on a mammogram or ultrasound.
+A marker called a clip is placed in the breast, lymph node, or both.
+It's used to locate and mark an area of concern that your doctor found on a mammogram or ultrasound.
 After chemotherapy shrinks the tumour and lymph node, the doctor can still find these areas of concern and remove them.

 You may eat before the appointment.
 The procedure will take about 1 hour.

 Please tell the radiologist or technologists if you: